UPC/ravada/docs/docs/install_guest_alpine.rst

 Mirror
 ~~~~~~

 Choose a mirror for Alpine to download packages from.
-Type *f* will check your connection
+Type *1* if you set the mirror manually with an export before.
+If not type *f* and it will check your connection
 and choose the best one, it may take a while.

 SSH Server